cardinalanticheat/documentation/getting-started/index.md

 [!file Cardinal.jar](https://builtbybit.com/resources/cardinal-anticheat-cac.26622/)

-To active the license key you have to edit the `Config.yml` and change the last line to include your license key.
+To activate the license key you have to edit the `Config.yml` and change the last line to include your license key.
 Restart the server and you are ready to go.

 ## Configuration